spotDL/spotify-downloader/README.md

     ex. `spotdl https://open.spotify.com/playlist/37i9dQZF1DWXhcuQw7KIeM?si=xubKHEBESM27RqGkqoXzgQ`
     <br/>

-- To search for and download a song, run:
+- To search for and download a song, run (with quotation marks):
     *(Note: This may not be very accurate)*

     ```
-    $ spotdl [songQuery]
+    $ spotdl '[songQuery]'
     ```
     ex. `spotdl 'The HU - Sugaan Essenna'`